VolgaCTF/volgactf-qualifier-etcp/README.md

 # VolgaCTF Qualifier External Task Checker Protocol  (ETCP)
-VolgaCTF Qualifier is a checking system for CTF contests (jeopardy).
+VolgaCTF Qualifier is a platform for task-based CTF competitions.
 This document introduces a protocol to check an answer to a task.

 ## Call for a change
 The current system has only one way to specify a correct answer / a limited number of correct answers to a task.
 Nonetheless, some types of problems (e.g. cryptography) may be solved in a variety of ways, which may result in a great many valid answers for a single task.